 Welcome to Driftwood Pens.
-Each of the pens I made for the CMHA initiative were made from driftwood that was locally sourced from beaches in Vancouver BC, Canada.
-Each piece was carefully selected, individually cut to size, shaped, sanded, sealed, and put together in my shop in Coquitlam, BC.
+Each of the pens made for the CMHA initiative were made using driftwood that was locally sourced from beaches in Vancouver BC, Canada.
+Each piece was carefully selected, individually cut to size, shaped, sanded, sealed, and assembled in Coquitlam, BC.
 I thank you for supporting this endeavor.

 Though my senior project is over, the initiative is not.
 I am continuing to create one of a kind driftwood pens with 5% of the proceeds being donated to the CMHA and The Lorne Fraser Educational Fund.
 Click here to find out how you can get yours.